 Large-sized panel shipment increased by 9.8% MoM in Aug

-According to the latest shipment report provided by WitsView, the display research division of TrendForce, the large-sized panel shipments amounted to 69.07 million units in Aug.
+According to the latest shipment report provided by WisView, the large-sized panel shipments amounted to 69.07 million units in Aug.
 2012, increasing 9.8% MoM and 15% YoY.

 For TV panels, following China’s implement of the subsidy policy for energy-saving products and the announcement of first list of favored TV brands in June, more brands and models are added to the second list in mid-Aug.
 In addition, with the impending promotional period of Oct 1st and mid-autumn holiday, downstream brand vendors aggressively boosted purchases and lifted panel shipments to 20.65 million units, increasing by 12% MoM.